mgaitan/pymips/README.rst

 How
 ----

-To describe hardware formally an HDL_ computer language is necessary.
-In my course the standard is VHDL_ but I need (because I have no time nor stomach to that kind of evilness) and want use Python.
+To describe hardware formally a HDL_ computer language is necessary.
+In my course the standard is VHDL_ but I need (because I have no time nor stomach to that kind of evilness) and want to use Python.

 So,  `MyHDL <http://myhdl.org>`_ is my option.